eilyat/PE5/content/work/SCBAF.md

 We developed the Social Cost Benefit Framework (SCBAF) for impact evaluation of individual interventions, with a focus on employment assistance (EA) programmes.

-This report provides an outline of a social cost benefit framework (SCBAF) that is designed to ensure decision-makers are aware of all the potential trade-offs they face when deciding on the future of any given intervention.
+This report provides an outline of a social cost benefit framework (SCBAF) that is designed to ensure decision-makers are aware of the trade-offs that the communities face as a result of an intervention.

 For more information contact [Eilya Torshizian](https://www.principaleconomics.com/team/eilyatorshizian/).